 EXHAUST / PERFORMANCE:

 The stock MT-09 exhaust actually has a pretty nice sound to it, but has to be one of the ugliest stock exhaust systems on any bike.
 We decided to pull it off and try a few of the aftermarket exhaust systems.
-First up is the Akrapovic full exhaust, which we put on right at the end of the riding season here in Ohio, and only rode with it 1 or 2 times because we haven't had the ECU flashed yet.
-It looks great on the bike, was very easy to install, and has a real nice sound to it without being too loud.
-We are going to have the ECU flashed over the winter, probably by somebody like Vcyclenut, so stay tuned for that... this bike will be just that much better once it's de-restricted with that ECU flash.
-You can find those parts here...
+First up is the Akrapovic full exhaust, which we put on right at the end of the riding season here in Ohio, and only rode with it 1 or 2 times before the riding season ended.
+The Akrapovic looks great on the bike, was very easy to install, and has a real nice sound to it without being too loud.
+Over the winter we had the ECU flashed by Vcyclenut, and have had a chance to ride the bike a few times now.
+It's a rocket ship!
+There is NOTHING like a properly tuned CP3 engine, it's one of the best in motorcycling.
+Very happy with the ECU flash!
+You can find all the MT-09 performance parts mentioned above at the links below...

 WARNING! - Motor sports can be extremely dangerous, injury or death can occur.
 No warranty is made or implied regarding any product sold by Devo Tech, Inc. / SoloRacer.com to protect users from injury or death.
 The user assumes all risks.
 Please read the rest of our Legal Disclaimer before ordering.